Matex600/Fat-Stack-Coffee/README.md

 <br>

-User experience has been designed with a minimalistic, clean and professional look.
+User experience has been designed with a minimalistic, clean, and professional look.
-A light coloured background and bold dark colours for text as well as sharp images to portray the purpose and goal of the ecommerce-site.
+A light-colored background and bold dark colors for text as well as sharp images portray the purpose and goal of the e-commerce-site.

-Customer can browse the site finding out more about featured products, as well as find out more about the benefits of coffee, User can open facebook social links in a new tab, subscribe to a newsletter.
-Users have the ability to reach out to the site owner with the contact page as well as read more about the company on the about us page.
+Customers can browse the site to find out more about featured products, as well as find out more about the benefits of coffee, User can open Facebook social links in a new tab, and subscribe to a newsletter.
+Users can reach out to the site owner with the contact page as well as read more about the company on the about us page.

 Users can also make payments via the checkout app using a credit/debit card via *[stripe](https://stripe.com/gb)* technology.